O Pitta Katha: Reception

 On the film's premiere on 5 March 2020, Anil Ravipudi reportedly appreciated the film's screenplay, which contained several twists.
 Paturi Rajasekhar of The Times of India gave the film a rating of three out of five stars and wrote that "Overall, it’s the interesting and funny twists in the second half that make O Pitta Katha an entertaining watch".
-A critic from Sakshi gave the film a rating of three stars, out of five, and has further stated that "Despite the confusing screenplay and direction, everyone can watch this film, without any confusion".
+A critic from Sakshi gave the film a rating of three star out of five, and has stated that despite the confusing screenplay and direction, everyone can watch this film, without any confusion.
 On the contrary, Y. Sunita Chowdary of The Hindu stated that "Sadly here, there is no upgrading in terms of dialogues or entertainment despite having the scope.
 Songs are pleasing but Sunil Kumar Nama's cinematography highlights the limitations of the artistes".
 BVS Prakash of The Hans India wrote, "Director Chendu would soon realise that just 'twists' cannot hold the interest of the viewers without a refreshing story.
 Actually, 'Pitta Katha' means parable, a small story that ends with a moral lesson.
 But in this film, director tries to extend a wafer-thin story beyond a point and falls flat".